hubmapconsortium/psc-nginx-docker/README.md

 # HuBMAP PSC Nginx

-This Nginx container is designed to route the traffic from port 80/443 to the File assets service and the JupyterLab respectively.
+This Nginx container is designed to route the traffic from port 80/443 to the following services:

+- File assets service
+- JupyterLab
+- Workspaces Webscket API